Exercising During Pregnancy

 What Are the Benefits of Exercising During Pregnancy?

-No doubt about it, exercise is a big plus for both you and your baby (if complications don't limit your ability to exercise).
+Exercise is a big plus for both you and your baby (if problems don't limit your ability to exercise).
 It can help you:

 - Feel better.
-At a time when you wonder how this strange body can possibly be yours, exercise can increase your sense of control and boost your energy level.
+Exercise can increase your sense of control and boost your energy level.
 Not only does it make you feel better by releasing endorphins (naturally occurring chemicals in the brain), appropriate exercise can:

 - relieve backaches and improve your posture by strengthening and toning muscles in your back, butt, and thighs